adityaanantharaman/100_days_of_ml_code/README.md

 Attended the GDG Dev fest Bangalore.
 Met a lot of people and networked.
 Learnt about google actions.

 # Day 27 [oct 15]
+Read blog on conv nets and revised what the different layers of a conv net actually learn.
+Wrote blog on transfer learning.

+# Day 28 [oct 16]
+Finished blog on transfer learning.
+Made transfer-learning repo as a tutorial with the blog.